-The ui32Instance is actually the class of the unsupported device that was connected.
+The ui32Instance is the device instance for the unknown device.

 5.4 USB Chapter 9 Definitions

 - tConfigDescriptor

 - tDescriptorHeader

 - tDeviceDescriptor

 - tDeviceQualifierDescriptor

 - tEndpointDescriptor

 - tInterfaceDescriptor

 - tString0Descriptor

 - tStringDescriptor

 - tUSBRequest

 - NEXT\USB\DESCRIPTOR(ptr)

 - USB3Byte(ui32Value)

 - USBLong(ui32Value)

 - USBShort(ui16Value)

 This section describes the various data structures and labels relating to standard USB descriptors and requests as defined in chapter 9 of the USB 2.0 specification.
 These definitions can be found in usblib.h.